replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 # Monitoring Applications

 This topic describes monitoring applications and clusters with Prometheus.
-It includes information about how to configure Prometheus monitoring for existing clusters as well as how to access dashboard using a port forward.
+It includes information about how to configure Prometheus monitoring for existing clusters and how to access dashboard using a port forward.

 ## About Prometheus